ryankresse/ames_housing/README.md

 ### Files:
 - explore.ipynb: exploring the data
-- base_lasso.ipynb: preparing the data and fiting a lasso model
+- lasso.ipynb: preparing the data and fiting a lasso model
 - error_analysis.ipynb: examining the errors from the lasso model
 - the rest: creating and fitting various ensembles